Deveshri15/Airbnb-Tableau-Dashboard/README.md

 Three types of rooms are availble in Airbnb listings i.e Entire home/Apt,private room and share room.
 Most Common Room Type:Entire home/apt is most frequently booked across all neighborhoods.
 Average price by Neighbourhood group for room type all manhattan average price is $ 196.88 which is increased other than of neighbourhood group and Lowest Average Price Bronx – $87.50.
+Top Hosts by Total Reviews,Top-reviewed hosts include Brooklyn Breakfast (~2,205 reviews), Maya in Queens (~2,273), Danielle in Queens (~2,017), Brady in Brooklyn (~1,818), among others.
+Their average nightly prices range from around $42 to $264.
+Seasonality & Bookings:Bookings peak in June (13,588 bookings) and decline sharply by September.Summer months (May–August) are the busiest, likely due to tourism patterns.

+conclusion:-The analysis demonstrates that location, room type, and host quality are the main drivers of Airbnb performance in NYC.
+Manhattan and Brooklyn dominate both in volume and revenue potential.
+Meanwhile, price-sensitive guests may look to the Bronx or Queens for more affordable options.
+Listings with entire homes and responsive hosts gain more reviews and likely have higher occupancy rates.